Australia inflation benign, sliding resource prices not so welcome

 SYDNEY Australian inflation looked to have been well contained in November while national house prices showed further signs of cooling, only reinforcing the case for interest rates to stay at historic lows for months to come.

-The Reserve Bank of Australia (RBA) holds its last meeting of the year on Tuesday and is thought certain to keep rates at 2.5 percent as the A$1.6 trillion (871.58 billion pounds) economy deals with weakness in commodity prices and mining investment.
+The Reserve Bank of Australia (RBA) holds its last meeting of the year on Tuesday and is thought certain to keep rates at 2.5 percent as the A$1.6 trillion ($1.36 trillion) economy deals with weakness in commodity prices and mining investment.

 Data out on Wednesday are likely to confirm Australia is earning less for its resource exports even as it produces more, eating into corporate profits, household incomes and the government's taxation coffers.